flutter/website/src/get-started/fwe/local-caching.md

 * Video: [Package of the Week: `cached_network_image`][]

+[PENDING: My understanding is that we now recommend `Image.network` instead of cache_network_image.

 ## State restoration

-Along with application data, you may also want to persist other aspects of a user's session, like their navigation stack, scroll positions, and even partial progress filling out forms.
+Along with application data, you might also want to persist other aspects of a user's session, like their navigation stack, scroll positions, and even partial progress filling out forms.
 This pattern is called "state restoration", and is built in to Flutter.